A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Introduction

-as $\lambda\to\infty$, where $\lambda\mapsto r_\lambda$ is a real-valued function with $r_\lambda = o(1)$ as $\lambda \to\infty$ \cite{Canzani2015,Canzani2018}.
-This result was an extension of the work by Sogge and Zelditch in \cite{SoggeZelditch2002}, which proved a pointwise $o(\lambda^{n-1})$ estimate for the on-diagonal remainder $R_\lambda(x,x)$ without derivatives, which itself was a generalization of the Duistermaat-Guillemin Theorem for the eigenvalue counting function \cite{DuistermaatGuillemin1975,Ivrii1980}.
-A more quantitative improvement was proved by B\'erard in \cite{Berard1977}, where he showed that under the stronger assumption of nonpositive curvature, one can obtain a factor of $\frac{1}{\log\lambda}$ in \eqref{weyl_remainder} when $x = y$ and $|\alpha| = |\beta| = 0$.
-This result was extended in \cite{Bonthonneau2017} to apply to the case where $(M,g)$ has no conjugate points.
+as $\lambda\to\infty$, where $\lambda\mapsto r_\lambda$ is a real-valued function with $r_\lambda = o(1)$ as $\lambda \to\infty$, and $B(x_0,r_\lambda)$ is the geodesic ball of radius $r_\lambda$ centered at $x_0$ \cite{Canzani2015,Canzani2018}.
+This result was an extension of the work of Safarov \cite{Safarov1988}, who proved a pointwise $o(\lambda^{n-1})$ estimate for the on-diagonal remainder $R_\lambda(x,x)$ without derivatives.
+The same on-diagonal result was later proved independently by Sogge and Zelditch with an alternative proof \cite{SoggeZelditch2002}.
+This on-diagonal estimate was itself a generalization of the Duistermaat-Guillemin Theorem for the eigenvalue counting function \cite{DuistermaatGuillemin1975,Ivrii1980}.
+A more quantitative improvement in the Weyl law was obtained by B\'erard \cite{Berard1977}, who showed that under the stronger assumption of nonpositive curvature, one can obtain a factor of $\frac{1}{\log\lambda}$ in \eqref{weyl_remainder} when $x = y$ and $|\alpha| = |\beta| = 0$.
+This result was extended by Bonthonneau \cite{Bonthonneau2017} to apply to the case where $(M,g)$ has no conjugate points, and this was accomplished by proving that certain technical geometric estimates required in \cite{Berard1977} still hold in this more general setting.
 In this article, we generalize this logarithmic improvement by showing that it also holds in the more delicate off-diagonal case.
 We also show that adding derivatives in $x,y$ yields the expected change in the remainder bound, which enables us to obtain a quantitative rate of convergence for the rescaled covariance kernels of monochromatic random waves in the $C^\infty$ topology.
+This is the content of our main theorem, stated below.

 \begin{thm} Let $(M,g)$ be a smooth, compact Riemannian manifold without boundary, of dimension $n \ge 2$.
 Suppose that $(M,g)$ has no conjugate points.
 Then, for any multiindices $\alpha,\beta$, there exist positive constants $C_{\alpha,\beta}$ and $\lambda_0$ such that the remainder in the asymptotic expansion \eqref{standardweyl} satisfies